-Send in your nominations related to the topic of intersection of racial and LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) identities.
+Nominations on the topic of intersection of racial and LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) identities are due July 1, 2016.
 Information on nominating a book can be found here.
-Nominations are due July 1, 2016.

 2016 AAFSA Social Justice luncheon will honor three staff members who have made wonderful contribution to our campus and community in the name of Social Justice.
 Pictured: Lili Bynes-CA&ES, Fong Tran-CCC, and Vickie Gomez-OCCR.

 - Campus Climate Survey

 - Multicultural Calendar and Suggested Accommodations